Join us at the Les Eisenhart Cross Country Invitational!

 Bring the kiddos for the 1-mile race, and stick around to cheer on the best middle school and high school athletes as they duke it out on a fast, fun course!

 When: Saturday, October 9th, 2021

 Start Time: 8:00am

 What do you get: Early registrants receive an event tee from TWHS Cardinal Roadrunners, and one amazing one mile race!
 Tees are limited.
 Register early before your size sells out!

 Early pick up is recommended to ease race morning rush.
-Race bib & shirt pick up is available at Fleet Feet + FrontRunner Worthington (in the Worthington Mall) on October 3-4 from 10a-8p.
+Race bib & shirt pick up is available at Fleet Feet Lewis Center located at 1270 E Powell Rd, 43035 on October 7-8 from 10a-8p.

 Race bibs can also be picked up the day of the event beginning at 7a.